Giovanni da Pian del Carpine: Background to his travels

+Travels

-Pope Innocent IV chose Giovanni to head this mission, and apparently was in charge of nearly everything in the mission.
+Pope Innocent IV chose Giovanni to head the mission and apparently he was in charge of nearly everything in the mission.
 As a papal legate, he bore a letter from the Pope to the Great Khan, Cum non solum.
-"At the age of sixty-three Carpini embarked from Lyon," where the Pope then resided, on Easter day (16 April 1245), accompanied by another friar, Stephen of Bohemia, who broke down at Kaniv near Kyiv and was left behind.
-After seeking counsel of an old friend, Wenceslaus, king of Bohemia, Giovanni was joined at Wrocław by another Franciscan, Benedykt Polak, appointed to act as interpreter.
+"At the age of sixty-three Carpini embarked from Lyon," where the Pope then resided, on Easter day (16 April 1245), accompanied by another friar, Stephen of Bohemia, who broke down at Kaniv near Kiev and was left behind.
+After seeking counsel of an old friend, Wenceslaus, king of Bohemia, Giovanni was joined at Wrocław by another Franciscan, Benedykt Polak, who was appointed to act as interpreter.

-The route passed by Kyiv, entered the Tatar posts at Kaniv, and then ran across the Nepere to the Don and Volga.
-Giovanni is the first Westerner to give us the modern names for these rivers.
-On the Volga stood the Ordu, or camp, of Batu, the famous conqueror of eastern Europe and supreme Mongol commander on the western frontiers of the empire.
+The route passed by Kiev, entered the Tatar posts at Kaniv and then ran across the Nepere to the Don and Volga.
+Giovanni is the first Westerner to give the modern names for those rivers.
+He reported the presence of saracens in southwestern Russia who drafted people into service and took a census of those who remained.
+On the Volga stood the ordu, or camp, of Batu, the famous conqueror of eastern Europe and supreme Mongol commander on the western frontiers of the empire.
 He was one of the most senior princes of the house of Genghis Khan.
-Here the envoys, with their presents, had to pass between two fires to remove possible injurious thoughts and poisons, before being presented to the prince (beginning of April 1246).
+There, the envoys, with their presents, had to pass between two fires to remove possible injurious thoughts and poisons, before being presented to the prince (early April 1246).

 Batu ordered them to proceed to the court of the supreme Khan in Mongolia.
 On Easter day once more (8 April 1246), they started on the second and most formidable part of their journey.
-They were "so ill", writes the legate, "that we could scarcely sit a horse; and throughout all that Lent our food had been nought but millet with salt and water, and with only snow melted in a kettle for drink".
-Their bodies were tightly bandaged so they could endure the excessive fatigue of this enormous ride, which took them across the Jaec or Ural River, and north of the Caspian Sea and the Aral to the Jaxartes or Syr Darya (quidam fluvius magnus cujus nomen ignoramus, "a big river whose name we do not know"), and the Muslim cities that then stood on its banks.
-Then they went along the shores of the Dzungarian lakes until, on the feast of St Mary Magdalene (22 July), they reached the imperial camp called Sira Orda (i.e., Yellow Pavilion), near Karakorum and the Orkhon River.
+They were "so ill", wrote the legate, "that we could scarcely sit a horse; and throughout all that Lent our food had been nought but millet with salt and water, and with only snow melted in a kettle for drink".
+Their bodies were tightly bandaged so that they could endure the excessive fatigue of the enormous ride, which took them across the Jaec, or Ural River and north of the Caspian Sea and the Aral to the Jaxartes or Syr Darya (quidam fluvius magnus cujus nomen ignoramus, "a big river whose name we do not know") and the Muslim cities that stood on its banks.
+Then they went along the shores of the lakes of Dzungaria until, on the feast of St Mary Magdalene (22 July), they reached the imperial camp called Sira Orda (Yellow Pavilion), near Karakorum and the Orkhon River.
 Giovanni and his companions rode an estimated 3000 miles in 106 days.